thesadru/disnake/docs/api.rst

     This requires :attr:`Intents.messages` to be enabled.

-    :param before: The previous version of the message.
+    :param before: The previos version of the message.
     :type before: :class:`Message`
     :param after: The current version of the message.
     :type after: :class:`Message`